rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 }
 {{< / highlight >}}

-This interface has one method - `Write`, which takes one argument - slice of bytes `p` (`[]byte`).
+This interface has one method - `Write`, which takes one argument - the slice of bytes `p` (`[]byte`).
 Then it writes given bytes to some output for which this method is defined for.
-Finally it returns `n` - number of bytes that have been written to output and `error` if there was an error during writeing.
+Finally, it returns `n` - number of bytes that have been written to output and `error` if there was an error during writing.
-Simple exaples of `io.Writer` usage my include writeing bytes to file or network connection.
+Simple examples of `io.Writer` usage my include writing bytes to file or network connection.

 This example shows how to write text `'Test\n'` to file:
 {{< highlight go >}}
 ...
 file, err := os.Create("file.txt")
 if err != nil {
     log.Fatal(err)
 }

 defer file.Close()